ekpaton/CSCE_201_Project/README.md

 # CSCE_201_Project
+Purpose: The objective of Project Battleship was to create a fully playable game in the command window that is comparable to the original board game "BATTLESHIP".

+Player Instructions:
 1. Begin by placing your ships on the player board.
 2. Enter a character (A-J), followed by a number (1-10).
 This will be the starting place of where your ship is placed.
 3. Now enter a space and enter either H, V, or R. This will decided the orientation of the ship placement, or randomize your ship placement.